Types of research questions

 Inductive reasoning starts with things we know in a specific situation, to see if we can generalise from them.

-These general rules are usually a series of statements that build up a broader picture of the world.
+These general rules are usually a series of statements, or propositions, that build up a broader picture of the world.

 - People depicted on television tend to have a similar body type, which viewers in Western cultures generally consider attractive.